Medicaid Eye Exam

 Eyeglass repair is covered when due to broken lenses or frames, but replacements will be provided when medically necessary should the repairs not be cost-effective.
 Contact lens supplies and insurance are not covered under Medicaid vision benefits.

-Our team at Poudre Valley Eyecare is experienced in a wealth of eyecare services and we proudly work with Medicare and Medicaid patients across the state of Colorado.
+Our Fort Collins optometrists at Poudre Valley Eyecare is experienced in a wealth of eyecare services and we proudly work with Medicare and Medicaid patients across the state of Colorado.
 We’re glad to help you navigate your questions regarding insurance coverage to the best of our ability, but it’s recommended that you visit Colorado’s official state website for more information on Health First Colorado Vision Benefits.

 Ready to book your eye exam?
 Contact our team today and take control of your eye health.